+- 1. The oral hearing shall be held before the panel and shall be under the control of the presiding judge. - 2.
+The oral hearing shall consist of: - (a) the hearing of the parties' oral submissions; - (b) the hearing of witnesses and experts under the control of the presiding judge. - 3.
+The Court may decide to: - (a) allow a party, representative or accompanying person, to attend the oral hearing by videoconference, - (b) hear a party, witnesses or expert through electronic means, such as video conference or - (c) hold the oral hearing by videoconference if all parties agree or the Court considers it appropriate to do so due to exceptional circumstances.

-1. The oral hearing shall be held before the panel and shall be under the control of the presiding judge.
+In all cases, the oral hearing shall be transmitted simultaneously in picture and sound to the court room.

-2. The oral hearing shall consist of:

-(a) the hearing of the parties' oral submissions;

-(b) if ordered during the interim procedure, the hearing of witnesses and experts under the control of the presiding judge.

-3. The presiding judge and the judges of the panel may provide a preliminary introduction to the action and put questions to the parties, to the parties' representatives and to any witness or expert.

-4. Under the control of the presiding judge, the parties may put questions to the witness or expert.
-The presiding judge may prohibit any question which is not designed to adduce admissible evidence.

-5. With the consent of the Court a witness may give evidence in a language other than the language of proceedings.
+- 4. The presiding judge and the judges of the panel may provide a preliminary introduction to the action and put questions to the parties, to the parties' representatives and to any witness or expert. - 5.
+Under the control of the presiding judge, the parties may put questions to the witness or expert.
+The presiding judge may prohibit any question which is not designed to adduce admissible evidence. - 6.
+With the consent of the Court a witness may give evidence in a language other than the language of proceedings.